embrace-io/embrace-android-sdk/README.md

 For details about the features the Embrace Android SDK supports, refer to our [features page](https://embrace.io/docs/android/features/).

 ## Prospective Embrace Customers
-- If you want to try out Embrace product along with using this SDK, [go to our website](https://dash.embrace.io/signup/) and begin the sign up process.
+- If you want to try out the Embrace product along with using this SDK, [go to our website](https://dash.embrace.io/signup/) and begin the sign up process.
 - After you've obtained an `appId` and `API token`, checkout our [integration guide](https://embrace.io/docs/android/integration/) for further instructions.

 ## Existing Embrace Customers Upgrading from 5.x